chompasina/metz-miller/content/blogs/blog9.md

 - Gift certificate for house plants at a local nursery
 - Gift certificate for the Sunday New York Times
 - Donation of your time helping us build a cat tree in our house
-- Donation to any of these effective charities: https://www.givewell.org/charities/top-charities
+- Donation to any of these effective charities: https://www.givewell.org/charities/top-charities or https://animalcharityevaluators.org/charity-review/the-good-food-institute/